Ranking the top prospects (76-100)

 • Only players who have signed professional contracts are eligible.

-• I do not consider players with experience in Nippon Professional Baseball "prospects" for the purposes of this exercise, which means no Yu Darvish.
+• I do not consider players with professional experience in Japan or Korea "prospects" for the purposes of this exercise, which means no Hyun-Jin Ryu (among others).

 • When ranking players, I consider scouting reports on players -- usually my own, supplementing with conversations with other scouts and front-office executives as needed -- as well as performance, adjusted for age and context.
 I've made one adjustment in my ranking philosophy in recent years, favoring higher-upside prospects over lower-ceiling prospects who are closer to the majors.
 This better reflects how these players are valued now by front offices and scouting departments, and gives me a chance to deliver more information on prospects whose names or scouting reports might be new to you.

 • I use the 20-80 grading scale in these comments to avoid saying "average" and "above average" thousands of times across the 100 player comments.
-On that scale, a grade of 50 equals major league average, 55 is above average, 60 is plus, 45 is fringy or below average and so on.
-Mike Stanton has 80 raw power.
-Bengie Molina has 20 speed.
+On that scale, a grade of 50 equals major league average, 55 is above average, 60 is plus, 45 is fringy or below average, and so on.
+Giancarlo Stanton has 80 raw power.
+David Ortiz has 20 speed.
 An average fastball for a right-hander is 90-92 mph, with 1-2 mph off for a lefty.

 • I've included last year's rank for players who appeared in the top 100 last offseason.
 An "ineligible" player (IE) was still an amateur at this time last January, whereas an "unranked" player (UR) was eligible but didn't make the cut.
 I've also tagged players who were on last year's sleepers list or list of 10 players who just missed the cut.